MIDI: USB and FireWire

-Members of the USB-IF in 1999 developed a standard for MIDI over USB, the "Universal Serial Bus Device Class Definition for MIDI Devices" MIDI over USB has become increasingly common as other interfaces that had been used for MIDI connections (serial, joystick, etc.) disappeared from personal computers.
+Members of the USB-IF in 1999 developed a standard for MIDI over USB, the "Universal Serial Bus Device Class Definition for MIDI Devices".
+MIDI over USB has become increasingly common as other interfaces that had been used for MIDI connections (ISA card, game port, etc.) disappeared from personal computers.
 Linux, Microsoft Windows, Macintosh OS X, and Apple iOS operating systems include standard class drivers to support devices that use the "Universal Serial Bus Device Class Definition for MIDI Devices".
-Some manufacturers choose to implement a MIDI interface over USB that is designed to operate differently from the class specification, using custom drivers.

 Apple Computer developed the FireWire interface during the 1990s.
-It began to appear on digital video cameras toward the end of the decade, and on G3 Macintosh models in 1999.
+It began to appear on digital video (DV) cameras toward the end of the decade, and on G3 Macintosh models in 1999.
 It was created for use with multimedia applications.
 Unlike USB, FireWire uses intelligent controllers that can manage their own transmission without attention from the main CPU.
 As with standard MIDI devices, FireWire devices can communicate with each other with no computer present.

 XLR connectors

 The Octave-Plateau Voyetra-8 synthesizer was an early MIDI implementation using XLR3 connectors in place of the 5-pin DIN.
-It was released in the pre-MIDI years and later retrofitted with a MIDI interface but keeping its XLR connector.
+It was released in the pre-MIDI years and later retrofitted with a MIDI interface but kept its XLR connector.

 Serial parallel, and joystick port

 As computer-based studio setups became common, MIDI devices that could connect directly to a computer became available.
-These typically used the 8-pin mini-DIN connector that was used by Apple for serial ports prior to the introduction of the Blue & White G3 models.
-MIDI interfaces intended for use as the centerpiece of a studio, such as the Mark of the Unicorn MIDI Time Piece, were made possible by a "fast" transmission mode that could take advantage of these serial ports' ability to operate at 20 times the standard MIDI speed.
-Mini-DIN ports were built into some late-1990s MIDI instruments, and enabled such devices to be connected directly to a computer.
-Some devices connected via PCs' DB-25 parallel port, or through the joystick port found in many PC sound cards.
+These typically used the 8-pin mini-DIN connector that was used by Apple for serial ports prior to the introduction of the Blue and White G3 models.
+MIDI interfaces intended for use as the centerpiece of a studio, such as the Mark of the Unicorn MIDI Time Piece, were made possible by a fast transmission mode that could take advantage of these serial ports' ability to operate at 20 times the standard MIDI speed.
+Mini-DIN ports were built into some late-1990s MIDI instruments and enabled such devices to be connected directly to a computer.
+Some devices connected via a PCs' DB-25 parallel port, or through the DA-15 game port found on many PC sound cards.

 mLAN

 Yamaha introduced the mLAN protocol in 1999.
-It was conceived as a Local Area Network for musical instruments using FireWire as the transport, and was designed to carry multiple MIDI channels together with multichannel digital audio, data file transfers, and time code. mLan was used in a number of Yamaha products, notably digital mixing consoles and the Motif synthesizer, and in third-party products such as the PreSonus FIREstation and the Korg Triton Studio.
+It was conceived as a local area network for musical instruments using FireWire as the transport and was designed to carry multiple MIDI channels together with multichannel digital audio, data file transfers, and timecode. mLan was used in a number of Yamaha products, notably digital mixing consoles and the Motif synthesizer, and in third-party products such as the PreSonus FIREstation and the Korg Triton Studio.
 No new mLan products have been released since 2007.

+SCSI MIDI Device Interface (SMDI)

+SCSI MIDI Device Interface (SMDI) was used by some samplers and hard disk recorders in the 1990s (e.g. Kurzweil K2000 and Peavey SP Sample Playback Synthesizer) for fast bidirectional sample transport to hard disk drives and magneto-optical drives.